noorvir/dink/README.md

 2 directories, 5 files
 ```

-You add a `README.md` file to describe in painful detail how to set-up a local dev
+You add a `README.md` file to describe how to set-up a local dev environment, add
-environment, add TypeScript support etc.
+TypeScript support, etc.

 ```Markdown
 # Toast Delivery App